MARKET DAY: 2nd and 4th Wednesday of the month

 HOSPITALS: Pronto Soccorso Malcesine - Via Gardesana, 37; Ospedale di Arco - Viale dei Capitelli

-Riva del Garda is a town in Trentino Alto Adige, on the north end of Lake Garda.
-Particularly enchanting for its majestic mountains behind the beautiful narrow gulf, it attracts tourists for its history and art, its Mediterranean oasis of lemon trees, palms, laurels and olive trees, but also because it is the ideal place for sailing and windsurfing.
+Riva del Garda is a town in Trentino at the northern end of Lake Garda.
+Its location enchants with its large mountains behind the splendid narrow gulf.
+It attracts tourists for its history and art, for its Mediterranean oasis of lemon, palm, laurel and olive trees, but also for the sports it offers such as sailing and windsurfing.

-Its first inhabitants were of Celtic origin, followed by the Romans, as shown by the gravestones discovered.
-Subsequently, due to its privileged position, the Goths, the Lombards and the Franks fought to gain control of the town until, in 983, it became a fief of Bishopric of Verona.
-The Scaligeri, the Visconti, the Venetian Republic and the Counts of Tyrol contributed to its development and to make it the beautiful town we can admire today.
-The Fortress, dating back to the twelfth century, in fact, was restored by the Scaligeri family, then by the Venetians and the bishops of Trento.
-Towards the nineteenth century, the Austrians took away the town from the Napoleonic Kingdom, ruling until 1918.
-Riva, in fact, became part of the Kingdom of Italy only after the First World War.
+The first populations were of Celtic origin, later followed by the Romans, as indicated by the tombstones found there.
+Later, given its position, it was fought over by the Goths, the Lombards and the Franks until in 983 it became a feud to the bishop of Verona.
+The Scaligeri, the Visconti, the Serenissima Republic and the Counts of Tyrol made it the masterpiece we can see today.
+The 12th century fortress was in fact restored by the Scaligeri, then by the Venetians and the bishops of Trento.
+Towards the 19th century, the Austrians took the town away from Napoleon's French, seizing it until 1918.
+Riva was only annexed to Italy after the First World War.

-Some great personalities of the past stayed here, such as Sigmund Freud, Kafka and Rudolf Steiner.
+Greats of the past stayed here such as Sigmund Freud, Kafka and Rudolf Steiner.